mar-tina/shadow-render/README.md

 interface to interact with web components inspired by vueJS.
 Abstracts away the underlying native
 html attributes and events providing a simpler interface.

-### HOW TO:
+##### Why
+> Solves a personal pain point .
+Needed a functional approach to dealing with HTMLElement class and reduce the boiler plate that
+> involved setting up new classes each time to define a new shadowRoot.

+##### Why wrap the default HTMLElement class instead of building out components independently ?
+> This can be done without needing to wrap the HTMLElement class but the default HTML class comes with some defaults like
+> scoped state .. connectedCallback .. makes development easier.

+## USAGE:
 #### Initializing the application.

-The init function binds the application to the index.html using the div id '#app'
+The init function binds the application to the index.html .
+Default setup binds with the div id '#app'

 ```
     import { init, html } from "../../../src/core.js";